 - Skip Ala Moana Center.
 You’re in Hawaii!!!
 What the hell are you doing at a mall instead of sunbathing on the beach?
 Unless you ripped your bikini bottom or swim trunks bending down, you shouldn’t even be here, period.

 - Hungry at the airport?
 Make your way to PGA Tour Grill.
 Go for the three course meal, you won’t regret it.

 Hawaii is honestly one of the most beautiful places I’ve ever visited and it’s no exaggeration that this place truly is heaven on earth.
-Definitely a regret of mine for not having spent more time in this tropical paradise.
-For those planning a much longer trip than mine, check out Kate’s Travel for Difference blog as she unravels the beautiful truth of “What It’s Like to Live in Hawaii“.
+It’s definitely a regret of mine for not having spent more time in this tropical paradise, but I’m sure I’ll be back soon.